 Select the Form’s Fields

-Next, you’ll create the body of the form, selecting fields from the app to display.
+Next, you’ll create the body of the form, selecting fields from the Table to display.
 Simply click on the field and it will be added to the form (and simultaneously be removed from the list of available fields - each field can display on the form exactly once).

 Note: the field order can be changed.
 Click on the grabber to the left of a field that has been placed on the form and drag and drop it into the position you would like.